 We love foodie weekend getaways, but prefer to save our pennies for great food and drink.
-Here are our favourite cheap hotels that are stylish and comfortable but don't break the bank.
-From pop up restaurants in an arts hotel in an up-and-coming area in London, to rural UK getaways, a full continental spread in a stylish hotel in Paris, or a cheap base in Tallinn to discover New Nordic cuisine, all of these hotels are in prime foodie neighbourhoods.
-We've also found some budget foodie retreats on the coast and in more rural settings for a great-value getaway.
+Here are our favourite affordable hotels that are stylish and comfortable but don't break the bank.
+From pop up restaurants in an arts hotel in an up-and-coming area in London, to rural UK getaways, a full continental spread in a stylish hotel in Paris, or a great-value base in Tallinn to discover New Nordic cuisine, all of these hotels are in prime foodie neighbourhoods.
+We've also found some affordable foodie retreats on the coast and in more rural settings for a great-value getaway.

 Advertisement